Jeff Cavins: The Great Adventure Bible Study Program

 Cavins developed The Great Adventure Bible Study program, which organizes the Bible into a reading plan structured on the narrative parts of the text.

 Podcast

-The Great Adventure Bible Timeline was used, in 2021, as the framework for the popular The Bible in a Year podcast, hosted by Father Mike Schmitz with some commentary by Cavins.
-The podcast was the number-one podcast in America for seventeen days in 2021 and for five days in 2022.
+The Great Adventure Bible Timeline was used, in 2021, as the framework for the popular The Bible in a Year podcast, hosted by Fr Mike Schmitz with some commentary by Cavins.
+The podcast was the number-one podcast in America for 17 days in 2021 and for five days in 2022.

 Television

 In 1996 Mother Angelica, then president of EWTN, asked Cavins to develop a weekly live program for young people.
 The Cavins family moved to Birmingham, Alabama, and launched Life on the Rock, which he hosted for six years.

 Books

 Cavins has authored a number of books: